 Physical Activity & Wellbeing

-Every weekday at 9am, Joe Wicks (aka ‘The Body Coach‘) is live-streaming a 30-minute PE class on his YouTube channel for free.
+Every Monday, Wednesday and Friday at 9am, Joe Wicks (aka ‘The Body Coach’) is live-streaming a 30-minute PE class on his YouTube channel for free.
 If you can’t tune in then, don’t worry – you can watch them back whenever you want.
 If your kids are getting restless, this is a great way to get them burning off some energy while they’re stuck indoors, and a fun way to start the day if you’re home-schooling.

 The Youth Sports Trust has made these PE resources available for free from their website.
 The Youth Sports Trust have a range of innovative resources to help students enjoy the benefits of PE and Physical Activity both in and outside of school.